vmware/vic/doc/user_doc/vic_admin/access_vicadmin.md

 **Result**

+The VIC Admin portal displays information about the virtual container host and the environment in which is running:

-The VIC Admin portal displays status information about the virtual container host, network, configuration, and license.
-It also displays the address of the Docker endpoint and the remaining capacity of the datastore.
-You can access live logs for different aspects of the virtual container host, or download log bundles.
+- Status information about the virtual container host, network,  firewall configuration, and license.
+- The address of the Docker endpoint.
+- The remaining capacity of the datastore that you designated as the image store.

+You can access logs for different aspects of the virtual container host, or download log bundles.